graylan0/ModeZion/README.md

-2. Download each part then extract the GUI/Model Folder with 7zip and Run the Binary .exe located in the folder called `llama-stable-gui.exe`
+2. Download each part then extract the GUI/Model Folder with 7zip `llama-stable-gui.exe`

+3. Open the Model/GUI folder that was extracted.

-3. Run `llama-stable-gui.exe`
+4. Run `llama-stable-gui.exe`